voidfill/Glasscord/README.md

 - `acrylic` refers to the strong blur used in Microsoft's Fluent Design.
 Note: it can be slow when dragging/resizing on some Windows versions.
 - `blurbehind` is a weaker blur than the other one, and it kinda resembles the good old Aero Glass effect.
-- `transparent` means no blur at all, so the window is just transparent.
+- `transparent` means no blur at all, so the window is just transparent..

-### `--glasscord-win-performance-mode` (Windows)
-#### accepts a `bool`; defaults to `true`
-If you're using `acrylic` as the blur type used on Windows, setting this property will use the `blurbehind` blur type when you're resizing or moving a window.

-This is lame, but since some Windows versions are affected by an annoying bug causing a slowdown upon resizing/moving the Discord window, there was really no other choice but to implement it.

-Let's hope for Microsoft to fix this bug in upcoming Windows releases.

 ### `--glasscord-macos-vibrancy` (macOS)
 #### accepts a value between those ones: `titlebar`, `selection`, `menu`, `popover`, `sidebar`, `header`, `sheet`, `window`, `hud`, `fullscreen-ui`, `tooltip`, `content`, `under-window`, `under-page`, `none`; defaults to `none`